-(d) Before approval, the responsible public entity must determine that the proposed project:
+(d) Before approving a comprehensive agreement approval, the responsible public entity must determine that the proposed project:

 1. Is in the public's best interest.

 2. Is for a facility that is owned by the responsible public entity or for a facility for which ownership will be conveyed to the responsible public entity.